Novo Aripuanã: History

 The region was originally inhabited by the Toras, Barés, Muras, Urupás, Araras and other indigenous peoples.

 The first records of European penetration to the Madeira River are from 1637, when Pedro Teixeira travelled from Belém to Quito in Ecuador.

 The municipality of Novo Aripuanã was created by state law 96 of 19 December 1955 from parts of the municipalities of Borba and Manicoré.

 It contained the district of Foz do Aripuanã with the sub-districts of Alvorada, Manicorezinho and Itapinima, and the district of Sumaúma with the sub-districts of Alvorada, Manicorezinho and Itapinima.

 The town of Foz do Aripuanã was elevated to the status of a city, named Novo Aripuanã.

 The first prefect of the municipality, Wilson Paula de Sá, took office on 10 February 1956.

+Geography

 Location

 Novo Aripuanã has an area of 41.191 km2.

 The population as of 2020 was 26,046.

 The seat of the municipality is located where the Aripuanã River merges into the Madeira River.